-Since the GM24k has a volume control (accessed by tapping the speaker button and adjusting the audio volume up or down), with an in-line volume control on certain sets of headphones you have an added adjustment.
+Since the GM24k has a volume control (accessed by tapping the speaker button and adjusting the audio volume up or down), certain sets of headphones with in-line volume control offer you added adjustment.
 This is due to the fact that the GM24k's volume control only affects signal sounds, not the threshold level.